 Not all neutron generators that are high-yield are high flux.
 Conversely, not all neutron generators that are high flux are also high-yield.
 Some neutron generators are designed to provide a high neutron flux, but only over a very small area and for a brief period of time, without providing a high neutron yield; some neutron generators are designed to provide a high yield but cannot focus a large amount of neutrons into a given area efficiently.

-The distinction between high yield and high flux is an important one to make.
+When it comes to measuring neutron production, the distinction between high yield and high flux is an important one to make.
 A neutron generator with a low neutron yield may be able to produce a high neutron flux, but only in a very small area.
 If an application of our neutron sources requires a massive flux such as advanced industrial inspection, for example, our system must produce a neutron flux that is more or less consistent over the entire object imaging and not just in a circle with a diameter of a few millimeters.

 How We Make Neutrons